fpereiro/gotoB/tutorial/tutorial.md

 # Tutorial: so you want to write a frontend?

 If you are here, you may want to develop your first webapp, or perhaps you already are a webapp developer and want to get better at it.
 In this tutorial we will offer you as much *understanding* as we possibly can.
-In our experience, the most daunting part about achieving mastery with webapps is understanding how it all fits together, and why certain things are done in a certain way.
+In our experience, the most daunting part about achieving mastery with webapps is understanding how it all fits together, and why things are done in a certain way.

-This tutorial replaces a more conventional format where we would just show how to develop webapps with gotoв.
-Instead of doing this, we first offer **a conceptual introduction** to webapps (*web applications*, in case you're not familiar with the abbreviation).
-After the main conceptual pieces are in place, we then cover **the basics of developing** the frontend of a webapp; gotoв appears on the scene only as the solution to certain problems that occur over and over.
+This tutorial replaces a more conventional tutorial format that merely shows how to develop webapps with gotoв.
+Instead of this, we first offer **a conceptual introduction** to webapps (*web applications*, in case you're not familiar with the abbreviation).
+After the main conceptual pieces are in place, we then cover **the basics of developing** the frontend of a webapp; gotoв appears on the scene only as the solution to certain problems that occur over and over when implementing a webapp.

 The purpose of this tutorial is to give you as much conceptual and practical understanding as possible, so that you can become a better web developer.